Machesney Park, Illinois: History

-This area of unincorporated Winnebago county saw growth pick up after World War II.
-This led to the formation of North Park, a public water district and volunteer firefighting company, and the unofficial name for the area.
+This area of unincorporated Winnebago County saw growth pick up after World War II, leading to the formation of North Park, a public water district and volunteer firefighting company that gave the area its unofficial name.
+Residents began a grass-roots incorporation movement in 1980, and in the winter of 1981 voters approved a referendum to form the Village of Machesney Park, officially incorporated on February 24, 1981; the first village officers were elected the following spring.

-Machesney Park became a village in 1981, after being approved in a referendum.

 Geography

-According to the 2010 census, Machesney Park has a total area of 13.005 sqmi, of which 12.68 sqmi (or 97.5%) is land and 0.325 sqmi (or 2.5%) is water.
+According to the 2020 census, Machesney Park has a total area of 13.03 sqmi, of which 12.69 sqmi (or 97.4%) is land and 0.34 sqmi (or 2.6%) is water.